Including what to clean up.

 The net result after running Disk Cleanup should be more free disk space — perhaps a lot more space if this is the first time Disk Cleanup has been run.

-While there is a fair amount of overlap between running Piriform’s CCleaner disk cleaning app, it’s not a 100% replacement for Disk Cleanup.
-For example, I don’t believe CCleaner will remove service pack backup files.
+There are differences between Disk Cleanup and Piriform’s CCleaner disk-cleaning app.
+CCleaner is not a 100% replacement for Disk Cleanup.
+For example, I don’t believe CCleaner removes service pack backup files.

-By its very nature, Windows Disk Cleanup will deal only with Windows, and perhaps Microsoft-provided software like Internet Explorer or Edge.
-On the other hand, CCleaner cleans up many of the same items, plus assorted items relating to other browsers and applications not supplied by Microsoft.
+By its very nature, Windows Disk Cleanup deals only with Windows and perhaps Microsoft-provided software like Internet Explorer or Edge.
+On the other hand, CCleaner cleans up many of the same items plus assorted items relating to other browsers and applications not supplied by Microsoft.